How foundation training is organised at Severn Foundation School

 Severn foundation doctors are allocated an educational supervisor for each year of their Foundation Programme, to maintain an overview of development and progress of the doctor within the training programme.
 A clinical supervisor will be allocated for each four month placement.

 All F1 doctors are required to undertake a mandatory (paid) induction/shadowing period prior to commencing F1.
-Trainees will, therefore, need to have their Provisional GMC Registration in place for the start of this induction period.
+Foundation doctors will, therefore, need to have their Provisional GMC Registration in place for the start of this induction period.

 Flexible Training (Less than full time)